 If you're drooling at the thought of having such a skin type, just know it's not exactly common.
 "In my 40 years of dermatology practice, I find the majority of people have some combination skin up until about 30, and the majority of people over 40 feel their skin is dry," comments board-certified dermatologist Loretta Ciraldo, founder of the newly launched Dr. Loretta skincare line.
 "Be warned most of us don't have 'normal' skin."

 "Normal" skin isn't just rare, however—some experts say it doesn't technically exist at all.
-This is simply because "normal" isn't a medical term, but instead a label invented by skincare brands.
 "In my dermatology practice, I don't tell anyone they have 'normal skin,' since this is not a clinical term, but instead it's used as a guideline in the description of skincare products," Ciraldo explains.
-"For a skincare product, it refers to people with no major problems; so, if your skin is sensitive, rosacea prone, oily, acneic, dry, or post-procedure, you may need to stay away from some products that say for 'normal' skin since there is a chance that the product could aggravate your skin condition."
+"For a skincare product, it refers to people with no major problems; so, if your skin is sensitive, rosacea-prone, oily, acneic, dry, or post-procedure, you may need to stay away from some products that say for 'normal' skin since there is a chance that the product could aggravate your skin condition."
 By Ciraldo's measure, if you see the word "normal" on a skincare label, you (sometimes, not always) might consider it "a bit of a warning."

 Grous says that products formulated for skin with no specific issues may end up being more robust than anticipated.
 "People with skin conditions should be advised properly by a skincare provider and be selective with what is appropriate to use on their skin," she explains.
 "For example, some 'normal' skin types can benefit by using a vitamin C serum.
 However, the same Vitamin C serum might cause breakouts on oily acneic skin or oily rosacea skin."